4 Keys to the Perfect Cold Brew Coffee

 The ratio for creating a cold brew concentrate is: 1 part coffee to 3 parts water.
 So, if you use 1 cup of coffee, add 3 cups of water.

-The ratio for ready to drink cold brew is: The same ratio as hot coffee, about 1-2 T. coffee for 6 oz. of water
+The ratio for ready to drink cold brew is: 1 part coffee to 4-6 parts water.

 If you plan to mix your cold brew with hot water to create hot coffee, I recommend making a concentrate.